Fleckism/SecurityPlus/Assisted Labs.md

 -   [MS1](https://labclient.labondemand.com/Instructions/e32cbc8a-ace3-4dca-a698-ba8475de1963?rc=10#) is configured as a member server for running applications.
 It runs a DHCP service to perform auto addressing for clients connecting to the network.
 It has the web server IIS and the email server hMail installed.
 This VM is also configured with a static IP address (10.1.0.2).

-You will usually use the username 515support\Administrator to log on to the Windows PCs.
-Each user account uses the password Pa$$w0rd (awful security practice, but it makes the activities simpler for you to complete).
+{You will usually use the username 515support\Administrator to log on to the Windows PCs.
+Each user account uses the password Pa\$$w0rd (awful security practice, but it makes the activities simpler for you to complete).}

+# 02 Assisted Lab